Elon Musk: Biography & Life of the Successful Entrepreneur

 What Has Elon Musk Invented?

-The third thing is, in this book, is working hard and asking others to do the same doesn't always work out.
+The third thing this book explains is working hard and asking others to do the same doesn't always work out.
 I've looked at Elon Musk and studied his strategies, his philosophy, his persona.
 I think the best way to look at it is, I would put him in sort of a ambivert scale.
 If you look at people and analyze what sort of personalities exist.
 There's introverts, there's ambiverts, and then there's extroverts.
 Ambiverts are the type of people that fit in the middle.
 They're harder to analyze and understand.
 They're harder people to figure out what they're thinking, what questions they're going to ask you.
-I think because Elon has always fit in the middle category, where he's not always ... he's media shy, he doesn't like to do these interviews like he did for the book.
+I think because Elon has always fit in the middle category, he's media shy, he doesn't like to do these interviews like he did for the book.
 He was very reluctant to do interviews for this book.
 He has a hard time asking people sometimes, with his stern finger, to work as hard as him.
 Not everybody thinks of big moon shot ideas.
 It doesn't always work out.

 How Can You Build Companies Like Musk Has With PayPal, SpaceX, Tesla and SolarCity?

-The main point of this book, I believe, is that there's ...
+The main point of this book, I believe, is that ...
 Elon's a bit paranoid, he's a bit obsessed, but at the end of the day, that can actually pay off big time.
 Not just for himself financially, but for future civilization.
 I gave this book a 4.5 out of 5.
 I'd definitely put it on your bookshelf.
 If you have any questions about investing, about startups, or just want to build an awesome company and dream big, you've got to check out our company Angel Kings.
 We've been investing in top startups for years and in fact we wrote a book called Kings over Aces, which is on Amazon that you should check out.
 If you like this book about Elon Musk, I think you'll like that too.

 How can you be as successful as Elon Musk?